Optical Approach to Gravitational Redshift: Concluding Remarks

-I should like to express gratitude to a reviewer for corrections, criticism, and language corrections of the early draft of this paper.
-I guess the reviewer to be Prof. M. D. Kruskal.
-The reviewer's comments are so instructive that I would like to accompany his reports with this paper.
+{\bf Acknowledgements} I should like to express my gratitude to a reviewer of this Journal for comments and corrections.
+Although a long time has passed, I wish to express gratitude to a reviewer of Physics Essays for corrections in the early draft of this paper.

-[1] The redshift equation, Eq.
-1 should hold for any acceleration.
-If derivable from a potential one could postulate that $gh/c$ be replaced by the right member of Eq.
-5 and then define $n(r)$ by Eq.
-8. This would avoid the potential confusion of fluid drag effects, as in Fizeau's experiments, and also divorce the proposed effect from fluid flow {\it per se}.
-As the effects all stem from relative accelerations of reference frames, a clear description of what constitutes proper frames within and outside a ``fluid'' is needed.

-[2] I do not think that it is always possible to attribute the redshift to a relative velocity between an inertial frame and a frame moving with a fluid.
-It may be possible that a relative acceleration between frames causes a local redshift and a cumulative time delay.
-I think that an appeal to the principle of equivalence is still necessary in order to include all causes of acceleration as causes of redshift.

-[3] Without doing all of the manipulations required for proof, I suspect that one could retrieve the redshift implied by Eq.
-5 from the field equations of general relativity.
-The terms beyond gravitational potential should be contained within the stress-energy tensor of the right member of the field equations.
-This is no criticism of Eq.
-5; in fact it is good to have an intuitive way of arriving at the redshift result.

-[4] The author describes Einstein's interpretation of redshift as a manifestation of time dilation in a gravitational potential as ``rather unusual''.
-I believe that this is unwarranted.
-At this point in the development of the author's optical analogy he has tied everything to changes caused by properties of the ``medium'' of propagation.
-Since there are effects clearly due to a gravitational field in the absence of any other ``medium'', and other interpretations are lacking at this point, I believe that it is incorrect to call Einstein's interpretation ``rather unusual''.

-: I learn much from his comments.
-But I cannot agree to the point [4].
-It reveals a difference of standpoint looking at the relativity theory between the current paradigm (reviewer) and the opponent (author).
-What the experiment has actually demonstrated is a change in wavelength or frequency with gravitational potential, not a change in rate of clock with it.
-One can see from the original paper that Einstein presented the interpretation of the redshift effect as a result of fitting the predicted speed of light $c'=c(1+gh/c^2)$ even deliberately into the postulate of the constancy of the speed of light.
-I think that Einstein put the cart before the horse in its interpretation, apart from the controversy of whether the postulate is consistent or inconsistent.